Optimal low-rank posterior mean and distribution approximation in linear Gaussian inverse problems on Hilbert spaces: Introduction

 \subsection{Outline}

 Background concepts and key notation are summarised in \Cref{sec:notation}. \Cref{sec:formulation} presents the linear Bayesian inverse problem and introduces the approximation families we consider for posterior mean approximation.
 In \Cref{sec:equivalence_and_divergences_between_gaussian_measures} we describe the divergences which are used to measure approximation errors.
 This section also describes the notion of equivalence of Gaussian measures and expands on the relevant operators for the analysis of the Bayesian update.
 Certain aspects of low-rank posterior covariance approximation are briefly recalled in \Cref{sec:optimal_approximation_covariance}.
 In this section we also interpret the prior-to-posterior update in terms of variance reduction.
 Optimal low-rank posterior mean approximation is considered in \Cref{sec:optimal_approximation_mean}.
 Joint posterior mean and covariance approximation is discussed in \Cref{sec:optimal_joint_approximation}, and in \Cref{sec:optimal_projector} we interpret the results of the previous section in terms of an optimal projection of the likelihood function on a low-dimensional subspace in parameter space.
 In \Cref{sec:examples_short}, we consider two examples of linear Gaussian inverse problems, namely, deconvolution and inferring the initial condition of a heat equation, for which we identify the operators relevant for the low-rank approximations.
+An example involving the heat equation on a two-dimensional spatial domain is implemented in \Cref{sec:numerical_example}, in which we verify numerically several aspects of our theoretical findings.
 We conclude in \Cref{sec:conclusion}.
 Auxiliary results required in the analysis are summarised in \Cref{sec:theoretical_facts}.
 Proofs can be found in \Cref{sec:proofs_of_results}. \Cref{sec:examples} provides detailed calculations for the examples in \Cref{sec:examples_short}.